-As part of the current Large Loss review procedures, ceded claims are selected quarterly from the Loss Limitations Report.
-Criteria for selection include a large dollar reserve or indemnity payments, litigation files, payments over a certain threshold, and allocated expenses.
-CAR will request a summary of the claim file which shall include large loss reports, settlement reports, and adjuster notes.
+As part of the current Large Loss review procedures ceded claims will be selected quarterly from the Loss Limitations Report.
+Criteria for selection include large reserve and indemnity payments, litigation files, payments over a certain threshold, and allocated expenses.
+CAR will request a summary of the claim file including large loss reports, settlement reports, and adjuster notes.
 CAR will reserve the right to review the entire file if necessary.
-Additionally each quarter, a number of files requested by the Loss Reserving Committee are reviewed.
+Additionally, a number of files requested by the Loss Reserving Committee are reviewed each quarter.